Countries around the world are taking steps to address pay equity legislation.

 - In Norway, Gender in Norway indicates that "the official Norwegian strategy to achieve equality between men and women includes both gender mainstreaming and gender specific actions."

-- In Finland, the government's been proactive about decreasing the pay gap over the years, as the Euronews notes.
+- In Finland, the government has been proactive about decreasing the pay gap over the years, as the Euronews notes.

 How to Address Pay Inequality